 APPARENTLY DO NOT SEEM TO CONCERNED THAT THE WELDING EQUIPMENT IS ALSO BECOMING

-MORE COMPLEX, COSTLY TO REPAIR AND IS LESS DURABLE FOR THEIR CUSTOMERS.
+MORE COMPLEX, MORE COSTLY TO REPAIR AND LESS DURABLE.

 a "Birds Nest" problem.
 This is an intermittent problem but when they